particles moving at high velocities

 the velocity of a bullet

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'velocity.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'velocity.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 Middle English velocite, borrowed from Anglo-French & Latin; Anglo-French veloceté, borrowed from Latin vēlōcitāt-, vēlōcitās, from vēlōc-, vēlōx "swift, rapid" (of uncertain origin) + -itāt-, -itās-ity